 Both Timothée Chalamet and Luca Guadagnino have sparked chatter about the project this week.

-Timmy also confirmed the plot for the sequel would be set years after the original film with, Elio and Oliver reconnecting later in their lives.
+Timmy also confirmed the plot for the sequel would be set years after the original film with the Elio and Oliver reconnecting later in their lives.
 That sentiment was echoed by director Luca Guadagnino who mentioned in a New Yorker profile that he wants Dakota Johnson to join the sequel and play wife to Armie Hammer's Oliver.
-"She has to be a New England kind of hoochie woman," he said, going on to say that the couple would have five-or-so children.
-If the casting goes ahead, it would be Luca and Dakota's third outing, having first worked together on A Bigger Splash and the soon-to-be-released Suspiria remake.
+"She has to be a New England kind of hoochie woman," he said, going on to say they couple would have five-or-so children.
+If the casting goes ahead it would be Luca and Dakota's third outing, having first worked together on A Bigger Splash and the soon-to-be-released Suspiria remake.

 The next logical question is how do we get Tilda Swinton, another one of Luca's frequent collaborators, cast in the sequel?
 But while we’re busy thinking about that, Luca has bigger things on his mind, "The only problem is the title," he says in the profile, "It cannot be Call Me by Your Name Two."